 All current Android smartphones should have this feature, but if yours doesn’t, use one of the other options listed below.

-Use a dedicated app
+Turn on flashlight mode with a dedicated app

 Check out the steps you’ll need below: